SanojPunchihewa/docs-mi/en/docs/get-started/event-driven-integrations.md

 In this tutorial, you'll learn how to use <a target="_blank" href="https://kafka.apache.org/">Kafka</a> with MI to build a message-driven integration that listens to a Kafka topic, transforms the received data, and optionally publishes the result to another topic.

+!!! tip "New to WSO2 Micro Integrator?"
+    If you're just getting started, we recommend completing the [Build your first Integration]({{base_path}}/get-started/build-first-integration/) tutorial first.
+It will help you understand key integration concepts and get familiar with the developer tool features before diving into event-driven flows.

 ## Prerequisites

 You need Visual Studio Code (VS Code) with the <a target="_blank" href="https://marketplace.visualstudio.com/items?itemName=WSO2.micro-integrator">Micro Integrator for VS Code</a> extension installed.
 The MI for VS Code extension is the official developer tool for designing, developing, and testing integration solutions with WSO2 Micro Integrator.